rjhunter3/ParticleSandbox/ParticleSandbox-cxww44/README.md

 - LICENCE.MD containing a full offline copy of the licence of this distribution.
 - ParticleSandbox.js containing the class definition.
-- index.html and index.js containing HTML and javascript to set up the example page and provide form controls.
+- index.html and index.js containing HTML and Javascript to set up the example page and provide form controls.

 ## Controls and Features